elonehoo-starter/vue/README.md

-# static
+# starter-vue

-Host for static files
+Starter template for Vue